Metta Led Insights

 Related Reading

-For further work on the governance themes in this article, the Reel Governance series examines collective decision-making and board behaviour through close readings of contemporary film and television.
+The Reel Governance series examines collective decision-making and board behaviour through close readings of contemporary film and television.

 References